Cereal9/Cereal9/README.md

 ### Hello 👋

-- 🌱 I’m currently learning Computer Architecture
+- 🌱 I’m currently learning about Computer Architecture
-- 💬 Ask me about North Central College (NCC)
-- 📫 How to reach me: creal@noctrl.edu
+- 📚 Currently a rising junior
+- 📊 Intersted in hardware & embedded systems
+- 🎓 Pursuing a Bachelor's in Computer Enginnering
-- ⚡ Fun fact: I am minoring in mathmatics
+- ⚡ Fun fact: I am minoring in mathematics